 Fort Worth may be “where the West begins,” but some of our place names can be traced back east.
 Take the name of our city, for example.
 General William Jenkins Worth was a New Yorker (and is buried in Manhattan).
 And take the name of our county.
 General Edward H. Tarrant was born in South Carolina.
 Captain Ephraim Merrell Daggett (Daggett Street) was born (in Canada) near Niagara Falls.
 Louville Veranus Niles (Niles City) was from Boston.
 The Cobb brothers (Cobb Park) were born in Vermont.
 And just a scooch east of where the West begins, over in Kaufman County the town of Forney has two ties to “back east” when it comes to nomenclature.

-John Wien Forney, born in Pennsylvania in 1817, was a journalist, politician, and railroad promoter.
+John Wien Forney, born in Pennsylvania (as was Colonel Scott) in 1817, was a journalist, politician, and railroad promoter.
 (Photo from Wikipedia.)

 By age twenty-five Forney owned the Lancaster, Pennsylvania, Intelligencer, as reported by the Sudbury, Pennsylvania, American on January 29, 1842.

 By 1848 Forney was involved in the state Democratic Party in Pennsylvania.
 Clip is from the August 26, 1848, Clarksville Northern Standard.

 By 1853 Forney had served as chief clerk of the U.S. House of Representatives, as reported by the Texas State Gazette on October 1, 1853.
 He would later be secretary of the U.S. Senate.